Violet Targuse

-Violet Targuse (née Healey, 1884 – 1937) was an early female playwright in New Zealand.
-She has been described as "probably New Zealand's most successful and least acclaimed one-act playwright," and "the most successful writer in the early years" of the New Zealand branch of the British Drama League.
-Active during the 1930s when her plays were widely performed by Women's Institute drama groups, they focused on women, especially the experiences and concerns of rural women in New Zealand.
+Violet Targuse (née Healey, 1884–1937) was an early female playwright in New Zealand.
+She has been described as "probably New Zealand's most successful and least acclaimed one-act playwright", and "the most successful writer in the early years" of the New Zealand branch of the British Drama League.
+“It is not hard to decide who is the best-known New Zealand playwright—among the women at any rate,” wrote the Australian Women’s Mirror in 1936: Violet Targuse.

+Active during the 1930s when her plays were widely performed by amateur drama groups, they focused on women, especially the experiences and concerns of rural women in New Zealand.
 Set in locations such as a freezing works, a sheep station, a shack on a railway siding, and a coastal lighthouse, her plays were seen as essentially New Zealand in setting, character, and expression.
-(An exception to this is Prelude, which revolves around the life of Anne Boleyn).
+(Exceptions to this are Prelude, which revolves around the life of Anne Boleyn, and Auld Lang Syne, which is set in Scotland).

+Targuse wrote at least 18 plays, 16 of which were one act, and 2 of which were three acts.
+At least 12 of these were performed in New Zealand, meanwhile some of her plays have been performed in Australia, England, Portugal, Spain, and Wales.
+Among her plays, 8 are now described as "lost," as surviving copies of the text cannot be currently located.

 During the second half of the 20th century, Targuse's plays slowly disappeared from repertoires, until her work received renewed attention–initially by feminist scholars–starting since the 1990s.
 In 2000, both Fear and Rabbits were revived and performed at the Circa Theatre in Wellington.
-A version of Rabbits was translated and performed as part of the multimedia production in Vitoria-Gasteiz, Spain, and Lisbon, Portugal, in 2009.
+A version of Rabbits was translated and performed as part of a multimedia production in Vitoria-Gasteiz, Spain, and Lisbon, Portugal, in 2009.

 Personal life

 Violet Healey was born in Timaru in 1884.
+She disliked her given name and preferred to be known as "Vee" or "Vi," publishing under the initial "V." She was the seventh of nine children of two English immigrants.

-She played first violin in the Timaru orchestra.
-She worked first as a nursemaid, then at the department store Ballantynes in Timaru, where she met her future husband Alfred George Targuse (1878–1944).
+Violet Healey studied at school until Standard Seven—an additional year offered by some primary schools at the time for children who could not access or afford secondary school.
+She worked first as a "nursemaid" (chid carer), then at the department store Ballantynes in Timaru, where she met her future husband Alfred George Targuse (1878–1944).
 When Alfred was transferred to Christchurch, she accompanied him and found work as a seamstress.

+She played first violin in the Timaru orchestra, and was an avid reader.

 Alfred and Violet had two daughters, Nancy May (1910–1980) and Marjorie Joan (1912–2008).

-Targuse died in Christchurch in 1937.
+Targuse died with lung and breast cancer in Christchurch in 1937, at age 54.On her death certificate, Targuse’s “profession or occupation” was listed as “married.”
+But obituaries printed around the country stated that many critics considered her “to be among the first rank of one-act playwrights in New Zealand.”